shavitush/bhoptimer/README.md

 - [x] Make style names editable from shavit.inc (like I did to the rest of modules) (dynamic!)
 - [x] Make a submenu per style, for aesthetics.
 - [x] [rankings] Points implementation.
+- [ ] Make MVP count the amount of WRs the player has.

 Miscellaneous
 --